-Crowsnest Pass residents, who comprise three Alberta towns totalling 5,500 people, may be a good indicator of the potential for local investing to revitalize rural areas.
+Crowsnest Pass residents, who comprise five Alberta towns totalling 5,500 people, may be a good indicator of the potential for local investing to revitalize rural areas.

 On Feb.
 19, 200-area residents attended informational sessions on the new Crowsnest Opportunity Development Co-operative (CODC), which aims to put citizens back in the driver's seats of their community by investing in local businesses using their RRSP contributions.

 |An exterior view of CODC's first investment: an empty building in downtown Blairmore that’s being restored to feature commercial and residential options.|